oauthstuff/draft-oauth-rar/main.md

    }
 ]
 ```
+Figure: Example authorization details for a combined request.

 The JSON objects with `type` fields of `account_information` and `payment_initiation` represent the different authorization data to be used by the AS to ask for consent and MUST subsequently also be made available to the respective resource servers.
 The array MAY contain several elements of the same `type`.